modelscope/FunASR/docs/repository_roles.md

 > Each item links to an existing issue or PR where available.
 Items without an owner or acceptance evidence do not have completion dates.

-### Now
+### Delivered

-- **Bounded realtime long-session state** — fixes merged via [#3214](https://github.com/modelscope/FunASR/pull/3214), diagnostics shipped in `funasr==1.3.19`, and the model-repo mirror fix [QwenAudio/Fun-ASR#135](https://github.com/QwenAudio/Fun-ASR/pull/135) also merged. [#3101](https://github.com/modelscope/FunASR/issues/3101) remains open while waiting for reporter retest logs.
+- **Bounded realtime long-session state** — fixes merged via [#3214](https://github.com/modelscope/FunASR/pull/3214) and [QwenAudio/Fun-ASR#135](https://github.com/QwenAudio/Fun-ASR/pull/135), diagnostics shipped, and reporter evidence allowed [#3101](https://github.com/modelscope/FunASR/issues/3101) to close.
+- **Stable application-facing APIs** — the toolkit now ships an OpenAI-compatible transcription server, health checks, browser and command-line smoke tests, and documented Python / CLI / HTTP / WebSocket entry points in the [deployment matrix](./deployment_matrix.md).
+- **Industrial and edge deployment paths** — vLLM serving and signed release workflows are documented; the verified nine-platform [`runtime-llamacpp-v0.2.5`](https://github.com/modelscope/FunASR/releases/tag/runtime-llamacpp-v0.2.5) archives cover Linux, macOS, and Windows CPU/GPU variants.
+- **Joint transcription and diarization** — the third-party [MOSS-Transcribe-Diarize](./moss_transcribe_diarize.md) model is available through `AutoModel` with local Transformers and vLLM backends.
+It produces timestamps and speaker labels in one pass without a separate VAD or speaker model; OpenMOSS remains the model owner.
+- **Repository roles and issue routing** — [#3203](https://github.com/modelscope/FunASR/issues/3203) tracks this document and the remaining model-weight and vLLM entry-point questions.
+It stays open until those questions have evidence and the reporter has time to confirm.

+### In progress

-- **Fun-ASR-Nano native Transformers integration** — [huggingface/transformers#46180](https://github.com/huggingface/transformers/pull/46180); in review.
-See the linked PR for current CI and review status.
+- **Fun-ASR-Nano native Transformers integration** — [huggingface/transformers#46180](https://github.com/huggingface/transformers/pull/46180) is in review; use the PR's exact-head CI and review state as the source of truth.
-- **Clarify repository roles and issue routing** — [#3203](https://github.com/modelscope/FunASR/issues/3203); this document.
+- **Restore complete public checkpoint functionality** — [#3496](https://github.com/modelscope/FunASR/issues/3496) tracks missing CTC tensors needed by timestamp and diarization paths in the Hugging Face checkpoint.
+- **Realtime concurrency regression** — [#3528](https://github.com/modelscope/FunASR/issues/3528) remains open for reproducible load-test evidence and a bounded fix.
+- **AMD Windows Vulkan validation** — [#3479](https://github.com/modelscope/FunASR/issues/3479) remains open for reporter hardware retesting against `runtime-llamacpp-v0.2.5`; publication of the archive is not evidence that the hardware crash is fixed.

 ### Next

-- **Converge duplicate realtime services to canonical source** (see above), preventing further drift.
+- **Converge duplicate realtime services to the canonical source** (see above), then remove or clearly deprecate mirrors after compatibility evidence.
-- **Establish a smoke-tested support matrix**: Python / CLI / WebSocket / container.
-The goal is a single canonical entry point reachable from the top-level README, with pinned dependencies, a fixed test audio file and startup smoke test, and clear CPU/GPU support scope — rather than multiple scripts each claiming to be the recommended entry point.
+- **Keep the deployment matrix executable**: every recommended Python / CLI / HTTP / WebSocket / vLLM / llama.cpp path should retain pinned boundaries, a fixed test audio file, a startup smoke test, and an explicit CPU/GPU scope.
-- **Stable headless / API contract**: CLI / HTTP / gRPC / WebSocket paths that do not depend on Gradio or browser interaction; machine-parseable requests and responses; health checks, error codes, and compatibility tests suitable for services and agent integration.
-- **Containerization (separate track)**: requires follow-up work to determine the canonical image, version tags, CPU/GPU support matrix, health checks, and build CI.
-This document does not provide installation steps or recommend any specific cluster solution; that work will be tracked separately by someone who can verify CPU/GPU images end to end.
+- **Container images as a separately verified track**: choose a canonical image and version tags only after CPU and GPU startup, health-check, transcription, and rebuild tests run in CI.
+This roadmap does not prescribe a cluster platform.

 ### Later

-- After the interfaces and compatibility tests above are stable, evaluate `2.x` for any breaking changes needed.
+- Evaluate a breaking `2.x` line only when a concrete interface migration requires it.
-- **Version numbers and release plans are confirmed by core maintainers through milestones / release plans**, not predetermined in this document.
+- Confirm version numbers and release plans through maintainer-approved milestones rather than predicting them in this document.

 ---